suraj-singh-negi/Google-App-Rating-Project/README.md

 # Google-App-Rating-Project
-In this project our main aim is to clean the google apps data and plot it according to their category.
-To clean dataset we uses Pandas and Numpy, for data visualization we uses Matplotlib.
+This project aims to predict price of a real estate property.We uses Numpy and Pandas for data cleaning, Matplotlib for data visualization, Sklearn for model building and Jupyter Notebook to write code.